ymehili/AREA/docs/product-requirements-document.md

 **As a** user, **I want** to see a detailed history of when my AREAs have run, **so that** I can verify they are working correctly and troubleshoot any issues.
 **Acceptance Criteria**
 1. The backend provides a protected endpoint to retrieve the execution history for a specific AREA or for the user as a whole.
-2. The Flutter application has a new "History" tab or page.
+2. The client application (web/mobile) application has a new "History" tab or page.
 3. This page displays a chronological list of all AREA executions for the user.
 4. Each entry clearly shows which AREA ran, when it ran, and whether it succeeded or failed.
 5. Users can click on an entry to see more details, including the output of each step and any error messages for failed runs.